Akitasoft/Focus-Blocker/README.md

 # Focus-Blocker
-Microsoft Edge browser extension that blocks websites.
+A browser extension that blocks websites.
+Compatible with Microsoft Edge.

+# Installation
+1. Download and unzip the file
+2. Open Edge browser and go to: edge://extensions
+3. Turn on developer mode (toggle in the bottom-left)
+4. Click Load unpacked (button located on the right) and select the unzipped focus-blocker folder